NSLS-II/aphla/doc/nsls2req.rst

 could already be built and used at the component testing stage.
 They are good starting points for further development.

 - Overall status page (warning when read/set are different too much ?)
+(CSS-ChannelOrchestrator)
     - The status includes beam information, and hardware status including magnet and its power supply, vacuum, RF, and so on.
     - The applications will provide overall status of the whole machine,